teaVeloper/vmr/README.md

 - maybe rewrite in a more performant language than python - also to have it more isolated from python.
 - support plugins, for different tools not supported by 'core'
 - move supported tools from 'core' to plugins to have easier adaption to changes?
+- maybe add some environment variables tied to each virtualenv, activated together

 ## Authors